-The Master of Business Administration / Master of Arts in International Relations (MBA/MA in IR) is offered as a dual degree, administered jointly by the Graduate College of Arts (GRS) and Sciences and the Questrom School of Business.
+The Master of Business Administration / Master of Arts in International Relations (MBA/MA in IR) is offered as a dual degree, administered jointly by the Frederick S. Pardee School of Global Studies and the Questrom School of Business.
 This dual-degree program is designed to meet the needs of students seeking careers in international affairs where the focus is on research and analysis, such as administrative management, international affairs, consulting, international banking, or finance.

-Students in the joint international relations program have access to vibrant centers for study and research, such as the Center for International Relations and the Institute for the Study of Ideology, Policy, and Conflict.
+Students in the dual international relations program have access to vibrant centers for study and research, such as the Global Economic Governance Initiative and and various interdisciplinary regional studies centers and institutes.

 - Number of credits: 80

 - Full-time or Part-time: Both full- and part-time basis